sassoftware/visual-analytics-sdk/documentation/docs/getting-started.md

 <script async src="https://cdn.developer.sas.com/packages/va-report-components/latest/dist/umd/va-report-components.js"></script>
 ```

-When used in production, consider pinning to an explicit version.
+When the library is used in production, consider pinning it to an explicit version.
 This is done with a URL like `https://cdn.developer.sas.com/packages/va-report-components/${VERSION}/dist/umd/va-report-components.js`, where `${VERSION}` is the full `major.minor.patch` semantic version.

 ## SAS Viya setup